Resilience engineering: Generating new resilience

-The second type of resilience engineering work involves altering mechanisms in the system in order to increase the amount of the resilience.
+The second type of resilience engineering work involves altering mechanisms in the system in order to increase the amount of resilience.
 Cook uses the example of new drugs such as Abaloparatide and Teriparatide, which mimic Parathyroid hormone-related protein and are used to treat osteoporosis.

 Cook notes that this second type of resilience work requires a much deeper understanding of the underlying existing resilience mechanisms in order to create interventions that can effectively increase resilience.

 Hollnagel perspective

 The safety researcher Erik Hollnagel views resilient performance as requiring four systemic potentials: